OpenMPT/openmpt/README.md

  -  Visual Studio:

-     -  You will find solutions for Visual Studio 2008 to 2015 in the corresponding `build/vsVERSION/` folder.
+     -  You will find solutions for Visual Studio 2010 to 2015 in the corresponding `build/vsVERSION/` folder.
+        Projects that target Windows versions before Windows 7 are available in `build/vsVERSIONxp/`
         Most projects are supported with any of the mentioned Visual Studio verions, with the following exceptions:

-         -  libopenmpt_example_cxx: Requires VS2010 because it makes use of
-            C++11 features that VS2008 does not support..

-         -  foo_openmpt: Requires VS2010 because the foobar2000 SDK uses VS2010.

          -  in_openmpt: Requires Visual Studio with MFC.